lethang7794/fcj-serverless-with-cdk-workshop/content/700-allow-lambda-function-to-interact-with-dynamo-db/_index.md

   ![alt text](/images/workshop-4/dynamodb-table--grant-permissions--cdk-diff.png)

-### Deploy the changes that grant Lambda function permissions
+### Run `cdk deploy` to deploy your CDK stack that grant Lambda function permissions

 - Run `cdk deploy` to deploy your CDK stack with the IAM permissions.